cdrogers13/DFA-Example/README.md

 # DFA-Example
-Deterministic Finite Automata Class Project
+Deterministic Finite Automata That Reads Binary Input And Accepts Language Where (x mod 8) = 3.